ybalkind/yonibalkind.com/_posts/2020-06-18-Government-income-share-agreements.-A-unique-proposal-for-fixing-public-education.md

 As I mentioned earlier, Miguel Palacios put forward GISAs as a means to fund normal school education.
 The reason I focused on higher education is that it makes it much easier to test the model and establish its effectiveness, because there are only a few years between investment and job.
 But in theory, the GISA model could gradually be expanded to lower levels of school, and that is where it could really unlock much bigger benefits for society.

 We know that investing in education is a vital building block for a more prosperous and equitable society.
 But we are constrained by available funds and by the complexity of delivering education equitably to the masses.
 In countries like South Africa, there are little signs of improvement in educational outcomes.
 Real reform needs to at least be considered.
-Government-backed Income Share Agreement put forward one such vision.
+Government Income Share Agreement put forward one such vision.

 ## Acknowledgements
 Thank you to [Miguel Palacios](http://palaciosfinance.com/) not only for originating the idea of Government Human Capital Contracts, but also for graciously giving of his time to discuss his ideas with me.
 And to Gilbert Pooley (co-founder of [Umuzi](https://www.umuzi.org/)) for reading my early draft and helping to stress-test the idea.